-Like many other government agencies and businesses, COVID-19 has put considerable pressure on Police resources over the past two years and has significantly impacted our performance.
-Restrictions placed on the public meant that police officers that were usually deployed to the frontline were redeployed to enforce COVID-19 related health regulations and other restrictions.
-Communities looked to our staff in the very early days of the pandemic for reassurance and direction.
-However, there has been, and will continue to be, long term impacts from the demands of policing during COVID-19 on our people, such as fatigue, changes in our demand profile, and a change in public sentiment (at least in parts of the community) towards Police and our role during the pandemic.

-The ongoing effects from COVID-19 continue to have an influence on policing.
-Sustained impact on school attendance and the socialisation of children and young people may also have longer term effects on behaviour and offending patterns.
+Like many other government agencies and businesses, COVID-19 has significantly impacted policing services, and the ongoing effects will continue to have an influence on policing for some time.
+Internally, this is borne out by the impacts from the demands of policing during COVID-19 on our people (such as fatigue), changes in our demand profile, and a change in public sentiment, at least in parts of the community, towards Police and our role during the pandemic.
+Externally, the sustained impact on school attendance and the socialisation of children and young people may also have longer term effects on behaviour and offending patterns.
 It will take some time to heal the community divisions that have emerged throughout the pandemic.
-In addition, the financial and social suffering that individuals have experienced from COVID-19, and now face as a result of the economic downturn and rising household costs, continues to affect the nature of the environment that Police operate within.
+In addition, the financial and social suffering that individuals have experienced from COVID-19, and now continue to face as a result of the economic downturn and rising household costs, continues to affect the nature of the environment that Police operate within.

 Following a significant fall, the prison population is anticipated to increase over the next ten years, driven largely by a projected increase in the number of people remanded in custody.
 The remand population increased over the latter part of 2022, returning to pre-COVID levels by the end of the year.
-Police has recently been required to accommodate prisoners on behalf of Corrections when prisoner numbers have exceeded their capacity in particular locations.
-Through January 2023, Police has regularly held up to 29 Corrections prisoners in Police jails across Tāmaki Makaurau.
+In the early part of 2023, Police was required to accommodate prisoners on behalf of Corrections when prisoner numbers have exceeded their capacity in particular locations.
+This demand peaked in January 2023, when Police regularly held up to 29 Corrections prisoners in Police jails across Auckland.
+This challenge is being actively managed by Corrections and demand on Police has reduced through February and March.
 Similarly, Oranga Tamariki faces similar pressures with their youth justice capacity.
-Police is committed to supporting our partner agencies, and the wider Justice Sector focus on reducing the remand population, however this additional demand on resource directly impacts Polices' capacity to deliver core Policing services.
+Police is committed to supporting our partner agencies, and the wider Justice Sector focus on reducing the remand population, however this additional demand on resource directly impacts Police's capacity to deliver core policing services.
 It is anticipated the resolution of this issue may take several months with a consequent ongoing impact to service delivery and the public.

-Family Harm is often a symptom of wider harm and dysfunction including issues such as poverty, drug use and intergenerational harm.
+Family Harm is experienced in many different and intersecting ways, with harms impacting throughout generations and communities; often a symptom of wider harm and dysfunction including issues such as poverty, drug use and intergenerational violence.
 Family harm-related calls for service have risen by more than 50 percent over the past five years and now make up a significant proportion of Police's overall demand picture.
 Police attended 175,573 family harm incidents in 2021/22 with the total officer time spent on family harm (the majority of which is without an offence) five times higher than any other demand type.
 Based on insights from the NZ Crime and Victims survey, the level of reporting of family harm is increasing but remains low.
-Police is committed to collective efforts to reduce family harm in New Zealand through Te Puna Aonui and its operational responses (the all-of-government family and sexual violence joint venture - see more information in the next chapter).
+Police is committed to collective efforts to reduce family harm in New Zealand through Te Puna Aonui and its operational responses.
 Police's response to family harm reflects our roles to investigate offences, and to prevent further harm to victims and whānau through early intervention.
 More than half of Police's family harm investigations do not involve an offence being recorded.
-This means that the criminal justice system is often not the right pathway for whānau experiencing family harm, however police is playing a critical role connecting victims, families and whānau to crisis, early intervention, and prevention supports.
+This means that the criminal justice system is often not the right pathway for whānau experiencing family harm, however Police is playing a critical role connecting victims, families and whānau to crisis, early intervention, and prevention support.